umarhassan-mitodl/15.317-summer-2009/content/pages/part-ii/session-overviews.md

 Leading high performance teams and final class prep
 {{< tdclose >}}{{< tdopen >}}

-During the first half of this session, Lieutenant Colonel Thomas J. Gordon IV, USMC, a visiting military Fellow at the {{% resource_link "d20f8c26-96d6-4e0b-914a-9f3b242d1a5d" "MIT Center for International Studies" %}}, will share his experiences in building high performance teams.
+During the first half of this session, Lieutenant Colonel Thomas J. Gordon IV, USMC, a visiting military Fellow at the [MIT Center for International Studies](https://cis.mit.edu/), will share his experiences in building high performance teams.
 Members of your leadership committee highly recommended Lieutenant Colonel Gordon as a keynote speaker based on a presentation he gave during an IAP Workshop.
 We will spend the remaining portion of the session preparing for our final class session (details to be discussed in class).

 Preparation notes for final class ({{% resource_link "0919590e-ec0a-caaa-1d5b-615ff1197730" "PDF" %}})